-- Mounting the outboard motor without following this manual can lead to unsafe conditions such as poor maneuverability, lack of control or fire. - Loose clamp screws and/or mounting bolts can lead to the release or displacement of the outboard motor, possibly resulting in lost of control and/ or serious personal injury.
-Be sure that fasteners are tightened to the specified torque (30 Nm (3.0kgf)13ft-lb).
-Check the fasteners for tightness from time to time. - Be sure to use outboard mounting fasteners included in the outboard motor package or their equivalents in terms of size, material, quality and strenath. - Tighten fasteners to the specified torque (30 Nm (3.0kgf)13ft·lb).
-Test cruise to check if fasteners are tightened securely. - Outboard motor mounting must be performed by trained service person(s) using lift or hoist with sufficient capacity.
+- Mounting outboard motor without following this manual can lead to unsafe conditions such as poor maneuverability. going out of control or fire disaster. - Loose clamp screws and/or mounting bolts can lead to coming off or displacement of outboard motor, possibly going out of control or causing serious personal injury.
+Be sure that fasteners are tightened to the specified torque (30 Nm (3.0kgf)13ft·lb).
+Check fasteners for tightness from time to time. - Be sure to use outboard mounting. fasteners included in outboard motor package delivered or their equivalents in terms of size, material, quality and strength. - Tighten fasteners to the specified torque (30 Nm (3.0kgf)13ft·lb).
+Test cruise to check if fasteners are tightened secure- - Outboard motor mounting must be performed by trained service person(s) using lift or hoist with sufficient capacity.